 Each place has had an assortment of

 inconveniences quirks.
-The basement flat in the brownstone downtown had decorative iron bars across the front windows.
+The basement flat in the brownstone downtown had black iron bars across the front windows.
 In the Victorian (est. 1910) I live in now, my bedroom has no closet because it was originally the dining room.
 As such, one can thread an ice cream sundae through the old dumbwaiter in the butler’s pantry to a recipient waiting in my bed.

 Wherever I live, my loving parents show up, and I give The Tour.